GWLyu/gwlyu.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: A Boya Fellow Works on Gravitational Wave Astrophysics with Prof. Shao at <a href="https://kiaa.pku.edu.cn/info/1014/8615.htm">KIAA-PKU</a>.
-Email:zwlyu@pku.edu.cn
+subtitle: A Boya Fellow Works on Gravitational Wave Astrophysics with Prof. Shao at <a href="https://kiaa.pku.edu.cn/index.htm">KIAA-PKU</a>.

 profile:
   align: right
 <!--   image: prof_pic.jpg -->
 <!--   image_circular: false # crops the image to make it circular -->
+email: zwlyu@pku.edu.cn
 <!--   address: >
     <p>555 your office number</p>
     <p>123 your address street</p>